aribornstein/CoRefi/README.md

 ## Intoduction

-**Cross Document Coreference (CDC)**  is the task of clustering words and names - across multiple documents, that refer to the same concept, entity or event.
-CDC is an important natural language processing task for downstream applications such as abstractive summarization, question & answering, and information extraction.
+Coreference Resolution is the task of clustering words and names that refer to the same concept, entity or event.
+Coreference is an important NLP task for downstream applications such as abstractive summarization, reading comprehension, and information extraction.

 ![](https://cdn-images-1.medium.com/max/800/0*DqTwuASwM-JUgBoN)

-To ensure quality when crowdsourcing Cross Document Coreference, an annotator must be trained to understand the nuances of co-reference and then be provided with all the information needed to accurately make coreference cluster assignments for every mention in a topic.
+To ensure quality when crowdsourcing Coreference, an annotator must be trained to understand the nuances of co-reference and then be provided with all the information needed to accurately make coreference cluster assignments for every mention in a topic.
 The quality of an annotator's work must then be reviewable by a designated reviewer.

 When using please cite